Creating a functional door prototype to accelerate client user studies

 Integrating the mechanism was anticipated to be a challenge from the start, therefore Motivo engineers and fabricators worked closely together during the design phase to make sure all designs were manufacturable.
 Additional support structure was needed in both the vehicle and donor door, and since no additional units were available it was critical that this was done correctly the first time.
 This coordination between engineers and fabricators led to a detailed risk-reduction testing plan to minimize risk during the integration side.
 Motivo’s fabricators are exceptionally skilled and the integration went very smoothly.

-In three months, the Motivo team went from initial proof of concept to final delivery of prototype.
+In three months, the Motivo team went from initial proof of concept to final delivery of the prototype.
 The door mechanism worked so smoothly during the first test runs that no additional tuning was needed.
 This is a testament to the aptitude, skills, and close coordination between the Motivo design and fabrication teams.
 The client was very pleased with the outcome and was able to continue their user studies according to their aggressive schedule.